Dimpho-Molepo/DIMMOL405_BCL2401_GroupA_Dimpho-Molepo_DJS01/README.md

 3. Understand the importance of debugging and testing in calculations.
 4. Refactor and correct functions to address unit mismatches and parameter misalignments.
 5. Be able to make the code readability for easier debugging.
+6. Understand object destructuring and the use of props to improve code readability and performance.

 ## Author
 Dimpho Molepo